Unique Things to Do in Crete in October: Crete in the Fall!

 Most shops in the tourist areas are getting ready to close for the season and many of them will reduce the prices on different items and even offer incredible bargains.

-Souvenir shops have sales and promotions as well as some fashion stores.
+Souvenir shops and fashion stores have sales and promotions in October.

 Finally, regular fashion stores in bigger cities, such as Chania or Heraklion, usually offer discounted sales in October too.